TheFlightSims/windowsserver-mgmttools/.wiki/PortProxyGUI.md

 ![alt text](images/ppg1.png)

 Once you're in, you  will see the main interface as shown above.
-Right-click for displaying and configuring your proxy settings
+Right-click to display and configure your proxy settings

-* Click "New (N)" to add a new rule, then you can set the Rule Name, Listen on IP address with its port and forwarding port.
+* Click "New (N)" to add a new rule, then you can set the Rule Name and listen on the IP address with its port and forwarding port.
 After that click "Set", the application will make the proxy between the requested port and the real application port.

 ![alt text](images/ppg2.png)